feature-engine/feature_engine/docs/user_guide/transformation/YeoJohnsonTransformer.rst

 .. image:: ../../images/lotarearaw.png

-And now, we can explore the distribution of the variable after the transformation:
+Then, we explore the distribution of the transformed variable:

 .. code:: python